leonelluiscorado/GEDICorrect/README.md

 On native Linux, set `GEDICORRECT_UID` and `GEDICORRECT_GID` in `.env` to the output of `id -u` and `id -g` before building.
 This lets the non-root container user write results with the correct host ownership.

 The worker selector in the UI observes the container CPU quota.
 Native numerical libraries are limited to one thread per worker to avoid oversubscribing the CPU.

-> **Apple Silicon:** the container should be built natively for ARM64 before release.
-If GEDI Simulator requires an AMD64 image, Docker can emulate it, but correction will be slower.
-Validate the target image on representative data before production use.

 ## Native installation on Linux or WSL2